 - Mid: ±17 dB

-18-volt operation gives this pedal plenty of headroom and the proprietary Adaptive Gain Shaping (AGS) circuitry, when engaged, produces a “vintage voiced” EQ that adapts as you adjust the gain knob.
+The 18-volt operation gives this pedal plenty of headroom and the proprietary Adaptive Gain Shaping (AGS) circuitry, when engaged, produces a “vintage-voiced” EQ that adapts as you adjust the gain knob.

 We pretty much get two EQs in one with the added benefit of two gain structures and DI functionality.
-That makes the Aguilar Tone Hammer one of the best “EQ pedal” for bass guitars you ask me!
+If you ask me, that makes the Aguilar Tone Hammer one of the best “EQ pedals” for bass guitars!